ShaunCurtis/Blazr.Clean/Data.md

 # Data

+The application implements two data pipelines to demonstrate two methodologies:

+1. A Data Broker pattern
+2. A Command/Query pattern

+## Data Classes

-The data classes are in the core domain: they are used throughout the application.
+The data classes are core domain objects: they are used throughout the application.

 The modified data class `WeatherForecast` looks like this: